-Table 18 has been added to show the latest caseload figure for clients receiving an award with Special Rules for Terminal Illness.
+Table 18 contains the latest caseload figure for clients receiving an award with Special Rules for Terminal Illness.
 This has been calculated using the Special Rules for Terminal Illness indicator from the applications extract, and linking this to the new caseload extract.